The Screams of the Season

 Seventy-five percent of 2-year-olds have had at least one temper tantrum in the past three months.
 Tantrums are prevalent in the 2-year-old set and very common in 3-year-olds.
 They then become less frequent over the next few years.

 "Developmentally, temper tantrums peak as fear and aggression are at the highest because toddlers don’t have the means to communicate their needs.
-Therefore, telling the child to “use your words” is not the best advice if they are frustrated with what they are trying to convey to the parent and they don’t have the words as of yet."
+Therefore, telling the child to “use your words” is not the best advice if they are frustrated with what they are trying to convey to the parent and they don’t have the words yet."

 Dr. Elizabeth Walenz